 ISA, in accordance with the Cabinet-approved ISA Assurance Framework and its Act, charges government agencies for assurance reviews.
 ISA reviews, evaluates and monitors delivery and performance of major infrastructure projects and programs with a capital investment value of \$50 million and above, or those considered high risk.
+Sales of goods and services also includes recoveries of costs for project monitoring and the Northern Water Supply Project.

-Assurance reviews are recognised on receipt.
+Sales of goods and services are recognised on receipt.